List of Disney's Cinderella characters: In Cinderella films

+Other appearances in animation

 Like other characters from the first film, Drizella makes cameo appearances in the television series House of Mouse as a guest of the titular club.
 In the direct-to-video film Mickey's House of Villains, she takes part in the musical number "It's Our House Now" when villains take over the club.

+Like other Walt Disney Animation Studios characters, she have a cameo appearance in the short film Once Upon a Studio.

+In video games

 She appears in Kingdom Hearts Birth by Sleep in her homeworld, Castle of Dreams, having the same role as in the original film.
 However, the darkness in her heart leads her to attempt to murder Cinderella before the Cursed Coach, an Unversed born from their jealousy, drops a bomb on them and transforms them into Heartless.

 Drizella also appears as a playable character in the world building game video game Disney Magic Kingdoms.

+In other media

-In the live-action film, where she is portrayed by Sophie McShera, she is known as Drisella.
+In the live-action remake, where she is portrayed by Sophie McShera, she is known as Drisella.
 She, along with her mother and sister, later leave the kingdom with the Grand Duke.

 While Drizella does not appear in the Descendants franchise, she has a daughter, Dizzy who appears in Descendants 2 and Descendants 3, as well as TV specials and other media.
 She is briefly mentioned by her mother in Descendants: The Rise of Red.

-Multiple versions of Drizella appear in Once Upon a Time.
+Two versions of Drizella appear in Once Upon a Time.
 Tisbe, Cinderella's stepsister who is based on her, appears in the sixth season, portrayed by Goldie Hoffman.
 Another version of Drizella serves as a secondary antagonist during the seventh season, portrayed by Adelaide Kane.
 In flashbacks, a tween Drizella is portrayed by Anna Cathcart (coincidentally, Cathcart also played Drizella's daughter, Dizzy, in the Descendants film series).

 Lucifer

-Lucifer (vocal effects provided by June Foray in the original film, Frank Welker in the sequels, and Jon Olson in Kingdom Hearts Birth by Sleep) is the Tremaines' pet cat, who antagonizes the mice and seemingly dies by falling out of the tower's window after being scared away by Bruno.
+Lucifer (vocal effects provided by June Foray in the original film, Frank Welker in the sequels, and Jon Olson in Kingdom Hearts Birth by Sleep) is the Tremaines' pet cat.

+In Cinderella films

+In the first film, he antagonizes the mice and seemingly dies by falling out of the tower's window after being scared away by Bruno.
 However, the sequels reveal that he survived the fall due to cats always landing on their feet.

 In Cinderella II: Dreams Come True, Lucifer appears in the third and final segment, An Uncommon Romance, where he falls in love with the snobby palace cat Pom-Pom and makes a deal with the mice that he will not chase them again if they help him reconcile with Pom-Pom.
 Though the plan works, Pom-Pom goads Lucifer into breaking his promise and dumps him out of spite.

 In Cinderella III: A Twist in Time, Lady Tremaine turns him into a human coachman to take Cinderella and the mice away from the palace.
 However, he falls off the coach and returns to normal.